jindong5210/engine7/README.md

 ### Attributes

 * #### data-tpl-id
-    Define a template, always be used on a script tag.
+    Define a template.
+Always be used on a script tag.

     ```
     <script type="text/template7" id="tmpl-test">